imthenachoman/nSPTiles/temp.md

-tile background color on hover | same as above but for when the mouse is over the tile tile background opacity on hover | same as above but for when the mouse is over the tile tile image URL | the URL of an image to show on the tile tile image opacity | tile image URL on hover | tile image opacity on hover | tile image position | tile image width | tile image height | tile image padding | tile FA class | tile FA color | tile FA style | tile FA opacity | tile FA class on hover | tile FA color on hover | tile FA style on hover | tile FA opacity on hover | tile FA position | tile FA padding | tile link type | tile Link URL | is heading | heading content | heading font color | heading content on hover | heading font color on hover | heading position | heading padding | heading font size |
+tile background color on hover | same as above but for when the mouse is over the tile tile background opacity on hover | same as above but for when the mouse is over the tile tile image URL | the URL of an image to show on the tile tile image opacity | opacity for the tile image tile image URL on hover | same as above but for when the mouse is over the tile tile image opacity on hover | same as above but for when the mouse is over the tile tile image position | placement for the image within the tile (check here for details) tile image width | the width of the image tile image height | the height of the image in pixels tile image padding | the padding for the image in pixels tile FA class | the Font-Awesome icon to use (check http://fortawesome.github.io/Font-Awesome/icons/ for details) tile FA color | the color to use for the Font-Awesome icon (check here for details) tile FA style | style to apply to the Font-Awesome icon tile FA opacity | opacity for the Font-Awesome icon tile FA class on hover | same as above but for when the mouse is over the tile tile FA color on hover | same as above but for when the mouse is over the tile tile FA style on hover | same as above but for when the mouse is over the tile tile FA opacity on hover | same as above but for when the mouse is over the tile tile FA position | placement for the Font-Awesome icon within the tile (check here for details) tile FA padding | padding for the Font-Awesome icon tile link type | the type of link to make the tile<br /><br /><ul><li>**none** - a</li></ul>
+tile Link URL |
+is heading |
+heading content |
+heading font color |
+heading content on hover | same as above but for when the mouse is over the tile heading font color on hover | same as above but for when the mouse is over the tile heading position | heading padding | heading font size |